-For the Christian Church it never can be crucial, which opinion state or society have got about a certain subject, but solely the opinion of the Hl.
-Scripture.
+For the Christian Church, it never can be crucial which opinion state or society have got about a certain subject, but solely the opinion of the Hl.
+Scripture counts for the Church.

-First must be stated that this article is not about ordinary human beings having a vice, but about pastors.
+First must be stated that this article is not about ordinary human beings having a vice but about pastors.
 What is the task of the pastor?
-The task of the pastor is it to take care of the salvation of the church members soul.
-The pastor should preach: “Jesus Christ wants and is able to free you from slavery of every sin” (Matthew 1, 21), hear the gospel: “For God so loved the world, that he gave is only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3, 16).
+The task of the pastor is it to try to make sure the salvation of the church members soul.
+The pastor should preach: “Jesus Christ wants and is able to free you from slavery of every sin” (Matthew 1, 21); hear the gospel: “for God so loved the world that he gave is only begotten Son that whosoever believeth in him should not perish but have everlasting life” (John 3, 16).

-Please note, God doesn’t want solely to forgive, but to save from sins and give everlasting life.
-Romans 6, 1-3: Shall we continue in sin, that grace may abound?
+Please note, God doesn’t want solely to forgive but also to save from sins and give everlasting life.
+Romans 6, 1-3: Shall we continue in sin so that grace may abound?
 God forbid.
-How shall we, that are dead to sin, live anylonger therein?
+How shall we which are dead to sin live anylonger therein?